-All the squads that make up the British Nordic Ski Team are managed and run by BNDS (British Nordic Development Squad).
-BNDS has an agreement in place with the British Ski and Snowboard Nordic Committee to allow BNDS to also run the Team GB Nordic Ski Team.
+All the squads that make up the British Nordic Ski Team with the exception of the Elite Squad are managed and run by BNDS (British Nordic Development Squad).
+BNDS has an agreement in place with GB Snowsport to allow BNDS to run these teams.
 Nordic skiing is a minority discipline and all four Snowsports Home Nations work together within the BNDS umbrella structure in the interests of the sport.

-BNDS operates a Child Protection Policy which is in line with British Ski and Snowboard's guidelines, National & Local Authority guidance and the National Society for the Prevention of Cruelty to Children (NSPCC) guidance.
+BNDS operates a Child Protection Policy which is in line with GB Snowsport's guidelines, National & Local Authority guidance and the National Society for the Prevention of Cruelty to Children (NSPCC) guidance.